Yandex Cloud

 `emergency-usage-threshold=<immediate_increase_percentage>

-If you have set up the storage size to increase within the maintenance window, set up a schedule for the maintenance window.
+If you have configured storage scaling during a maintenance window, set the maintenance schedule.

 resource "yandex_mdb_postgresql_cluster" "<cluster_name>" {